 Payforit is an archaic and inherently insecure payment mechanism.
 It has not adapted to reduce the incidence of fraud as other payment mechanisms have.
 It doesn't have a centralised service for complaints and disputes.
 It doesn't have a refund mechanism.
 PSA are well aware of these shortcomings, but do nothing to encourage reform.
 They know that malicious code in a web page, or in a downloaded App can sign users up to these services, without the consumer being aware that it has happened.
-They have been aware of the use of these exploits for several years, but nothing has been done to prevent them.
+Several services have been caught using iFraming exploits to ensnare consumers in to subscriptions without consent.
+It is my view, that, given the difficulty in detecting these exploits, many other consumers are being similarly defrauded.
+PSA have been aware of the use of these exploits for several years, but nothing has been done to prevent them.
 They sit on their hands instead of being proactive in bringing these frauds to a halt.